 $mv linuxkings.txt [path of the file where you want to move]

 - find — finds the exact match in the entire system or directory or file from the given query.

 - locate — It displays all possible output of a particular query in the entire system or directories.
 For eg.

 - rm — used to delete files/directory with certain parameters.
 It is used to delete a single file as well as multiple files.

 - mkdir — used to create a directory.
 For eg.

 - nano/vim — Nano and Vim are the editors, used to edit the file.
-Nano is suitable for beginner because vim is very complex editor to use.
+Nano is suitable for beginners because vim is a very complex editor to use.
 For eg.